 BIG SHAKES AND HOT TAKES: INDUSTRY INSIGHTS FOR THE YEAR AHEAD

-Out with the old, in with the new; with another year behind us, we asked 3 leading trade figures what are the burning topics they expect to be dominating the industry in 2019.
+Out with the old, in with the new; with another year behind us, we asked 3 leading trade figures what are the burning topics they expect to be dominating the industry.

 TIM PHILIPS - SUSTAINABILITY

 With over 17 years’ experience in the hospitality industry, Melbourne-born Tim Philips is Australia’s most decorated bartender.
 His resume is scattered across the globe and includes Black Pearl (Melbourne), Milk & Honey (London and NYC) and The Clubhouse (France).

 He currently resides in Sydney, where he co-owns cocktail favourites Bulletin Place and Dead Ringer.